 Lemon Blondies

-These lemon brownies or lemon blondies are irresistibly sweet, lemony, tart and the texture is dense and fudgey like a traditional blondie or brownie.
-You have the option of adding white chocolate to the batter for a more traditional brownie vibe, texture and method or make them without for a more cakey brownie.
-Both ways have been tested and are both fabulous - more on that below.
-These Lemon blondies do not require a stand mixer or any kind of mixer and no multiple bowls needed either since they are made all in one pot.
+These lemon blondies are irresistibly sweet, lemony, tart and nice and moist and so irresistible.
+These particular bodies bake up less fudgy but a little more like a cakey brownie.
+They are simple to make and do not require a stand mixer or any kind of mixer and no multiple bowls needed either since they are made all in one pot.
+Perfect when you are craving a lemony treat.
 They also can easily be made with orange or limes as well if you want to switch things up.
 The lemon glaze is a bit extra but I strongly recommend it for a little extra lemony flavour - truly a must!

 Lemon Blondies

-Lemon Brownies/Lemon Blondies vs. Lemon Bars.
-There is quite a difference between lemon brownies and lemon bars.
-Lemon brownies have no base crust that gets pre baked and the texture is dense and fudgy just like a traditional chocolate brownie especially when you make them with the white chocolate.
-Plus, there is the optional glaze added on top of the brownies which I recommend.
-Lemon bars, on the other hand, have a buttery crust with a lemon curd or lemon custard filling.
+Lemon Lemon Blondies vs. Lemon Bars.
+There is quite a difference between lemon blondies and lemon bars.
+Lemon blondies have no base crust that gets pre baked and the texture is dense and moist and a little cakey sort of like my pumpkin bars Lemon bars, on the other hand, have a buttery crust with a lemon curd or lemon custard filling that really is mouth puckering.
 They are both fabulous lemony treats - I recommend making both recipes if you are a fan of lemon desserts like I am!
 More suggestions below.

 Lemon Blondies